sk2003hw/Mazij-App/README.md

 # Mazij
 Mazij is a collaborative mashup application designed by a group of students from Heriot-Watt University as a part of their Software Engineering and Professional Development courses in Year 3 of their Computer Science degree.
-The code is functioning but some files have not been cleaned (unnecessary code has been put as comments but not removed yet).
+The code is functioning but some files have not been cleaned (unnecessary code has been put as comments but has not been removed yet).
+The website has been deployed (with Firebase Hosting) as a part of the submission to the university but it has been disabled later as we would not be maintaining it.

-**For detailed information or clarifications, contact us at hwumazij@gmail.com!**
+**For detailed information or clarifications, contact us at hwumazij@gmail.com.**

 ## Work Distribution
 Front-end - Shreya (Me!), Kulsoom, Varun, Taha, Azzaam